EVENT OVERVIEW

 Drop by the Food Market for a variety of local flavours- from health-conscious bites to classic comfort eats.
 Don’t miss out on our Artisan Market, where you’ll discover unique creations and one-of-a-kind treasures crafted with love!

-(Please note: Bringing your own food into the event is welcome; especially for those with specific dietary needs!)
+(Please note: Bringing your own food into the event is also welcome; especially for those with specific dietary needs!)

 HARM REDUCTION